All Episodes

 Thank you.

-Uh appreciate taking the call.
+Appreciate taking the call.

-The crew from inside the NFL, HBO got on the bandwagon and bashed you for supposedly being racist when you were just making comment on Donovan McNabb's.
+The crew from inside the NFL, HBO, got on the bandwagon and bashed you for supposedly being racist when you were just making comment on Donovan McNabb's.

 Make a comment on the media.

-Not McNab.
+Not McNabb.

 I made a comment on the media, not McNabb.